norc-heal/heal-data-pkg-guide/docs/terms/index.md

     * [Results Tracker](#results-tracker)

+        * **start this right away**:
+        * determine the data-sharing orientation(s) or goal(s) of your study right away (results-support orientation and/or dataset-sharing orientation)

         * **wait until your study is at the point of producing final result products** (e.g. figures, tables, text statements)
-        * once your study has reached this point, start annotating final result products right away, even if you have not formally begun to add them to a [multi-result file](#multi-result-file)
+        * once your study has reached this point, and <u>if your study has determined that a data sharing goal of the study is to provide results-support</u>, start annotating final result products right away, even if you have not formally begun to add them to a [multi-result file](#multi-result-file)
         * as new final result products are produced by your study, annotate each final result product right away
         * once your study has started to formally add final result products to a multi-result file(s), start adding result annotation files you've already produced (in the step just above) to a results tracker document for the multi-result file(s) - one results tracker per multi-result file
         * as new multi-result files are produced by your study, use the result annotation files you create for each final result product in the multi-result file to create a results tracker document for the new multi-result file